-How to get big back, massive chest, enormous arms…Those are usually the subjects of workout articles, but very rarely you will find an article that will help you to improve your shoulders.
+How to get a big back, massive chest, enormous arms…Those are usually the subjects of workout articles, but you will rarely find an article that will help you improve your shoulders.

-Believe it or not, but many people have difficulties to make shoulders grow.
+Believe it or not, but many people have difficulties making their shoulders grow.
 So, what are the best shoulder exercises?
 What can really do the trick?

-Shoulder muscles are somewhat included into all chest exercises, back exercises, and even in some arm exercises and most of the shoulder exercises targets shoulder muscles just fine.
+Shoulder muscles are somewhat included in all chest exercises, back exercises, and even in some arm exercises, and most of the shoulder exercises target the shoulder muscles just fine.

 So what can be the problem then?
 Not all people are built the same, their structure is different, and to make things worse, different muscle groups of the same body respond differently to training.

-A person can do standard chest exercises and watch its chest grow to unimaginable proportions, but on the other hand when the same person is doing calf exercises there are no results what so ever.
+A person can do standard chest exercises and watch his chest grow to unimaginable proportions.
+Still, on the other hand, when the same person is doing calf exercises, there are no results whatsoever.

-When it comes to the exercises, some people simply can’t do certain exercises like for example squats (pain in the knees, weak lower back), neck press (insufficient shoulder mobility), or bench press (pain in the shoulders and elbows).
+When it comes to the exercises, some people can’t do certain exercises like, for example, squats (pain in the knees, weak lower back), neck press (insufficient shoulder mobility), or bench press (pain in the shoulders and elbows).

 Each person needs to figure out which exercises they are supposed to do and which they are not supposed to do.

-An exercise that will make one person feel pumped and make that person’s muscles grow like weed won’t be worth at all for another person or can even cause an injury.
+An exercise that will make one person feel pumped and make that person’s muscles grow like weed won’t be worth it for another person or can even cause an injury.

-Others have unbearable pain while doing them the moment their thighs get parallel to the floor, so the squats are totally unacceptable for them.
+Others have unbearable pain while doing them when their thighs get parallel to the floor, so the squats are totally unacceptable for them.

-Sometimes the reason for stagnation in the growth of a certain muscle group can be due to a simple incorrect form of the exercises you are doing, or too much cheating, which you do when you are using too heavy weights.
+Sometimes the reason for stagnation in the growth of a certain muscle group can be due to a simple incorrect form of the exercises you are doing, or too much cheating, which you do when using too heavyweights.

-So how to know if you are using too heavy weights?
+So how do you know if the weights you are lifting are too heavy?
 The answer to that is quite simple.
-First you lose the feel of the targeted muscle, one that you intended to isolate with that specific exercise.
-Second, since the weight is that heavy, you are forced to include secondary muscle group to help you lift.
+First, you lose the feel of the targeted muscle, one that you intended to isolate with that specific exercise.
+Second, since the weight is that heavy, you are forced to include a secondary muscle group to help you lift.

-Let’s take, for example, the lateral dumbbell raise, instead of lifting straight, primary with the strength of the middle part of the deltoid, you lift them by swaying of the body thus using traps, thighs and arms.
+Let’s take, for example, the lateral dumbbell raise, instead of lifting straight, primary with the strength of the middle part of the deltoid.
+You lift them by swaying the body, thus using traps, thighs, and arms.